GoodLuckMate is reader supported. Learn more about how we make money

 Most Notable Players

 Many legends were born during the World Series of Poker.
 Phil Hellmuth is currently top of the chart with 15 WSOP bracelets and $15,050,038 in winnings.
-Three players follow this lead with 10 bracelets each – Phil Ivey, Johnny Chan, and legendary Doyle Brunson – with several million dollars in World Series of Poker earnings.
+Three players follow this lead with 10 bracelets each – Phil Ivey, Johnny Chan, and legendary Doyle Brunson – with several million dollars in the World Series of Poker earnings.
 Other notable players include Antonio Esfandiari and Daniel Negreanu.
-They didn’t manage to win as many events, but they are leading the pack when it comes to prize money.
-Esfandiari has won a staggering $22,365,691 followed by Negreanu with $19,550,955.
+They didn't manage to win as many events, but they are leading the pack when it comes to prize money.
+Esfandiari has won a staggering $22,365,691, followed by Negreanu with $19,550,955.

 Share on